Installation

 Processor

-Lockdown Composer is a DAW that makes use of the Web Audio API.
+LOCKDOWN is a DAW that makes use of the Web Audio API.
 It performs its processing locally and, like similar tools of this type, the more CPU power you have, the smoother it will operate with reduced latency.
 Typical machines would be a MacBook Pro or equivalent spec.
 The Latency Hint setting is not currently supported on all browsers.
 You can check this setting under the 'Settings | Performance' tab of the Studio and also consult the Documentation for more info under the 'Performance and Tuning' section.
-If this setting is not supported (as is case on Safari currently for example), it is likely to be set to a low value, which means lower-spec machines may struggle with more complex arrangements, but you can find lots of additional hints and tips in the 'Performance and Tuning' section of the documentation.
+If this setting is not supported (as is the case on Safari currently for example), it is likely to be set to a low value, which means lower-spec machines may struggle with more complex arrangements, but you can find lots of additional hints and tips in the 'Performance and Tuning' section of the documentation.

 We use cookies to enhance your user experience.